Skip to content

 Remortgaging means changing mortgages by moving to a new lender.
 Transferring to a different deal with your current lender is known as a product transfer.

 The application process for a remortgage mirrors the initial mortgage application.
 You'll need to provide proof of income, undergo a credit check, and have your property valued to ensure it meets the lender's criteria.
+Lenders will reassess your affordability, so even if you've kept up repayments, approval isn't automatic, especially if your income or outgoings have changed.

 You should do your homework before deciding to remortgage.
-You should only make the application after you’ve carefully compared your current deal with those available on the market – preferably by looking at a range of providers, including the one you’re with at the moment.
+You should only make the application after you’ve carefully compared your current deal with those available on the market, preferably by looking at a range of providers, including the one you’re with at the moment.

 This comparison will ensure you're not missing out on a better rate or more suitable terms.